Foreclosure Help – How to Stop Foreclosure on Your Home

 Servicemembers Civil Relief Act (military personnel only)

 Members of the military who are experiencing financial distress due to deployment may qualify for relief.
 One must prove the debt was created prior to deployment.
-Many attorneys will work with service-members in qualifying for this relief.
+A foreclosure attorney will work with service members in qualifying for this relief.

 - Advantage: May lower payments on all consumer debt as well as mortgage payments.